 The names of two recent (past 3 years) clinical supervisors and their contact information (may be the same or additional from the letters of recommendation).
 Please be aware that your references may be contacted as part of the application process.
 Do not provide references that are unaware or unwilling to be a reference for you.

 Completed applications can be emailed to Dr. Byars at email@example.com along with any additional questions.
 Applications will not be considered until they are complete.

-Timeline: Applications will be accepted through November 15, 2022.
-Interviews will occur in December.
-First offers will be made in mid to late December and will follow the APPIC Hold Date Selection Guidelines.
+Timeline: Applications will be accepted through December 15, 2023.
+Interviews will occur in January and virtual options are available.
+First offers will be made in late January/early February.